Celebrate Cinco de Mayo with these festive recipes from our Irish chef!

-Here's a tasty recipe to mark the occasion.
+Here are some tasty recipes to mark the occasion.

 Chop the flesh of the avocados roughly and mix vigorously with the other chopped ingredients, mashing it all together.
 Using a fork is the easiest and most effective.
 You want to do this by hand and not in a blender because you don’t want a smooth puree.
 It should be in rustic chunks and leave some chunks of avocados for a bite.
 Squeeze the lemon juice over it and season with salt and pepper.